pauliejes/SandboxDocs/README.md

 This is the repository for the VW Sandbox Manual.
 The manual provides users with information to use the VW Sandbox.

-# Contribute to Documentation

-Please contribute to the documentation.

-The documentation is written in [Markdown Syntax](https://daringfireball.net/projects/markdown/syntax) and generated using [MkDocs](http://www.mkdocs.org/).
-It is version controlled in this GitHub repository.
-Commits to the master branch are automatically built and published to the [documentation website](http://sandboxdocs.readthedocs.org/) hosted by [Read the Docs](https://readthedocs.org/).
-The following style guide should help ensure a consistent reading experience.

 ## Building the documentation

 1. Install [MkDocs](http://www.mkdocs.org/#installation)